piomin/openshift-quickstart/event-driven/readme.md

             .foreach((key, value) -> LOG.info("Stream: key={}, val={}", key, value));
 }
 ```
+Remember about setting `spring.cloud.function.definition` with the function names. \
 Then, restart both consumer and producer applications.

 Add the `KTable` consumer exactly on the same stream as before.
 Do not remove `KStream` consumer: